-Lighting gear prices can easily push into the four digits.
-There’s one accessory that costs as little as $20 but allows photographers to manipulate light for some serious pop: light reflectors.
+Lighting gear prices can push into the four digits.
+But a photography reflector is as little as $20.
+And you can use it to manipulate light for some serious pop.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

-Reflectors are very simple photography tools, but there are a few different types.
+Photography reflectors are very simple tools.
+But there are a few different types.
 All reflectors bounce light, but a few subtle changes will affect how that light bounces.

 Size is the biggest consideration.
 The larger a light source is, the softer the light.
 This is a concept that applies whether you are using a strobe with a softbox or a reflector.